We prepared these frequently asked questions (FAQs) based on consultation with stakeholders about school boarding premises regulation.

-The VRQA will commence regulating school boarding premises on
+The VRQA commenced regulating school boarding premises on 18 June 2021.

-Schools and organisations who do not complete the self-assessment and statutory declaration by 18 September 2021 will be required to make an application to the VRQA for registration.
+Schools and organisations with existing school boarding premises who did not participate in the deeming process are required to make an application to the VRQA for registration.

 How will the VRQA review school boarding premises?

-We will review school boarding premises every five years, like we do for schools.
+We will review school boarding premises every 5 years, like we do for schools.